On this page

 Current MCP capabilities

 Need other functions?
-We’re happy to consider additions by request, reach out in Slack.
+Statsig considers additions by request.
+Reach out in Slack.

-The Statsig MCP server now supports both GET and POST requests.
-This means tools can not only read data (like stale gates) but also make updates, if your API key has write permissions.
-We’ve found the Statsig MCP server especially useful for:
+The Statsig MCP server supports both GET and POST requests.
+Tools can read data (like stale gates) and make updates, if your API key has write permissions.
+The Statsig MCP server is especially useful for:

 • Repetitive tasks like cleaning up stale gates